starknet-io/starknet-docs/docs/Data Availabilty/on-chain-data.md

   ```
   2019172390095051323869047481075102003731246132997057518965927979101413600827
   ```
-  - One update (indicated by the cell at index 8):
+  - Following the above contract address, we have `18446744073709551617` (index 8 in the array), which is $2^{64}+1$, thus:
+    - The new contact nonce is 1
+    - One storage key is updated
     - The value at key 5 was changed to 102.

 The next 4 contracts storage updates are interpreted in the same manner.

 ## Extract from Ethereum

 The data described above is sent across several Ethereum transactions, each holding a part of this array as calldata.
 Each new StarkNet block has its associated state diff transactions.
-You may find the code for extracting this data from Ethereum in [Pathfinder's repo](https://github.com/eqlabs/pathfinder/blob/2fe6f549a0b8b9923ed7a21cd1a588bc571657d6/crates/pathfinder/src/ethereum/state_update/retrieve.rs).
+You can find the code for extracting this data from Ethereum in [Pathfinder's repo](https://github.com/eqlabs/pathfinder/blob/2fe6f549a0b8b9923ed7a21cd1a588bc571657d6/crates/pathfinder/src/ethereum/state_update/retrieve.rs).
 Pathfinder is the first StarkNet full node implementation.
 You may also take a look at the [python script](https://github.com/eqlabs/pathfinder/blob/2fe6f549a0b8b9923ed7a21cd1a588bc571657d6/crates/pathfinder/resources/fact_retrieval.py) which extracts the same information.